FBA in Palestine – an overview

 The Palestinian state is weak and divided.
 The conflict between Fatah, the party ruling the West Bank, and Hamas, the party ruling the Gaza Strip, has led to political paralysis.
 The last national elections were held in 2006.
 The judicial system is complicated and in need of reform, but in the absence of a functioning parliament the Palestinians have no way to bring forward new legislation or demand political responsibility.

-Within the framework of Sweden’s development cooperation with Palestine, FBA is focused on the following areas:
+Within the framework of Sweden’s development cooperation with Palestine, FBA focused on the following areas until the mission was concluded at the turn of the year 2024-2025:

 Leadership and cooperation

-For several years, FBA has offered training for Palestinian diplomats and other officials on practical aspects of diplomatic affairs.
-FBA is also supporting the Palestinian Ministry of Foreign Affairs in the construction of their own training programme for future diplomats.
+For several years, FBA offered training for Palestinian diplomats and other officials on practical aspects of diplomatic affairs.
+FBA also supported the Palestinian Ministry of Foreign Affairs in the construction of their own training programme for future diplomats.
 The aim is to strengthen the capacity of Palestinian leaders to negotiate with Israel about a peaceful solution to the conflict.

 Women, peace and security